elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 # Logging to elmah.io from JavaScript

+> We are currently building elmah.io.js.
+The description below is an example of how installation and usage may turn out.
+Nothing of the below works yet! :)

 elmah.io doesn't only support server-side .NET logging.
 We also log JavaScript errors happening on your website.
 Logging client-side errors, requires nothing more than installing the `elmahio.js` script on your website.

 Pick an installation method of your choice: